Background pattern

 Children and adolescents:

-This medication is not recommended for use in children or adolescents under 14 years, as the dose of ibuprofen contained is not suitable for the recommended dosage in these patients.
+The use of this medication is not recommended in children or adolescents under 14 years, as the dose of ibuprofen it contains is not suitable for the recommended dosage in these patients.

 If you are over 60 years old, your doctor may prescribe a lower dose than usual.
 If so, the dose can only be increased once your doctor has checked that you tolerate the medication well.